Chart Color Schemes

 Wy Yung's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Approximately 51% (~1,126 people) have private health cover, slightly lower than the national average of 55.7%.
-The most prevalent medical conditions are arthritis (10.4%) and mental health issues (7.6%).
-About 67.8% of residents report no medical ailments, compared to 63.4% in Rest of Vic.
-Working-age population health outcomes are typical.
-Wy Yung has 21.4% (475 people) aged 65 and over, lower than the Rest of Vic.'s 23.9%.
-Senior health outcomes rank above average, broadly in line with national averages.
+Prevalence of common health issues is low across both younger and older age groups.
+Around 51% (~1,126 people) have private health cover, slightly lower than the national average of 55.7%.
+The most frequent medical conditions are arthritis (10.4%) and mental health issues (7.6%).
+About 67.8% reported no medical ailments, compared to 63.4% in Regional Vic.
+Working-age population's health outcomes are generally typical.
+Wy Yung has 21.0% of residents aged 65 and over (466 people), lower than Regional Vic.'s 23.9%.
+Seniors' health outcomes are above average, ranking broadly with the general population nationally.

 Frequently Asked Questions - Health